null

 3. Side Plank With Oblique Twist

-The side plank with oblique twist works in the transverse and frontal planes.
+The side plank with an oblique twist works in the transverse and frontal planes.
 The oblique twist works in the transverse plane, while the side plank works in the frontal plane.

 1. Lay on an exercise mat on your right side with your forearm flat on the floor.
 Stack your right elbow under your shoulder to allow your back to support your weight.
 Your right forearm should point toward the direction you’re facing.